GetPageSpeed Extras

 Frequently asked questions

-How do I install perl-Class-Refresh on AlmaLinux, Rocky Linux or RHEL?
+How do I install perl-Class-Refresh on AlmaLinux, Rocky Linux, Oracle Linux and RHEL?

 Which Enterprise Linux versions is perl-Class-Refresh available for?